calculemuscode/oli-hammock/README.md

 main.xml
 --------

-The `main.xml` file is only needed if you plan to test the project.
-It will need to contain at least two assets, "layout" and "questions".
+The `main.xml` file for any hammock-based activity needs to contain at least two assets, "layout" and "questions".
 Other assets can be freely added, but the harness expects all assets to have unique names.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>